Frank Tate (educator): Late life and legacy

 When Tate retired from the education department in 1928 no fewer than 128 higher elementary schools and 36 high schools had been established in Victoria, and there had been an increase of 50 per cent in the number of technical schools.
 Tate had also paid two visits to London and had sat on commissions dealing with education in New Zealand, Fiji, and Southern Rhodesia.
 After his retirement in 1928, Tate became president (1930–39) of the Australian Council for Educational Research and never lost his interest in educational problems.

 Tate died at Caulfield, Melbourne on 28 June 1939; he had married Ada Hodgkiss on 2 October 1888, who died in 1932, and was survived by two sons and a daughter of their six children.
 The Imperial Service Order was conferred on him in 1903 and he was created C.M.G. in 1919.
 In addition to the reports mentioned Tate edited As You Like It in the Australasian Shakespeare (1916), and in 1920 published as a pamphlet, Continued Education, Our Opportunity and our Obligation.
 Tate was a good popular lecturer on Shakespearian and other subjects.
+The Tate Street Primary School in Geelong is named after him and awards the Frank Tate Excellence Award every year to its valedictorian.

-The Secondary Teachers College Hostel is named 'Frank Tate House'.
+A Secondary Teachers College Hostel is named 'Frank Tate House'.
 There is also a building at The University of Melbourne's Parkville campus named after him.